aleon1220/kiwiki/devops-tools/build-tools/gradle/readme.md

 ```

 ## Debugging
-for version 7.3.3 of gradle there are some issues when running graddle commands. solution for this case is to restart the gradle process
+gradle version `7.3.3` of  there are some issues when running graddle commands. solution for this case is to restart the gradle process

 ```bash
 gradle --stop
 ```

 ### lock file error

 ```bash
 FAILURE: Build failed with an exception.